nchlswhttkr/website/content/_index.md

 I like to write down my thoughts and experiences every now and them, feel free to [give them a read](/blog/)!

-I'm also trying out curating a small [newsletter](/newsletter/) of content I find interesting.
+I also curate a small [newsletter](/newsletter/) of content I find interesting.
+You can view it online, or subscribe to receive it via email!

 ---